William L. Goggin

 William Leftwich Goggin (May 31, 1807 - January 3, 1870) was a nineteenth-century Whig politician and lawyer from Virginia.
+He served four terms in the U.S. House of Representatives during three separate stints in Congress between 1839 and 1849.

 Early and family life

 Born near Bunker Hill in southern Bedford County, Virginia, to Mary Otey Leftwich (1789-1854) and her husband, Pleasant Moorman Goggin (1777-1831), Goggin was descended from prominent families in the area, though only one sister (the future Sarah Steptoe) lived long enough to marry.
 His younger brother Stephen died in 1844 and his sisters Julia and Lucinda barely survived their father.
 He received a private education suitable to his class, including at the Pisgah Meeting House, then attended the Winchester Law School in Frederick County, Virginia.

 In May 1830, Goggin married Mary Cook (1813-1835), though their daughter Sarah survived her mother.
 In November, 1840 Goggin remarried in nearby Franklin County, to Elizabeth Cook, who survived him.
 Although several of their children died as infants, Betty (1845-1868), William L. Goggin Jr. (1848-1861) and Samuel Cook Goggin (1850-1928) reached adulthood.
 The last followed his father's path into law and politics, including a term in the Virginia Senate and also served as clerk of the Bedford County court until his death.